Best Camping in Tennessee

 Although there are flush toilets, there are no shower facilities.
 You are provided with a bucket, there is a hot water spigot for communal use, and sponge baths are the order of the day here.
 That said, the temperature up here can plummet even in the summertime, so the demand for a full shower is somewhat limited anyway!

-Tennessee is an incredibly beautiful state with a wide range of diverse landscapes, all impressive in their own way, and all deserving of at least one visit during your lifetime.
+Tennessee is an incredibly beautiful state with a wide range of diverse landscapes and campsites, all deserving of at least one visit during your lifetime.

 BrianBioAvatar